uob-mu3e/daq_wiki/Addressing and managing FEBs.md

 Each FEB currently has:

 * A physical location (crate/slot).
 The crate controller in that crate is used to switch the power in that slot, emit resets, switch the firmware image (via BP_mode_sel) and can be used for very slow emergency programming.
 * A global ID in the range 0-192, with blocks of size 48 for each switching board.
 This is used for addressed commands in the clock & Reset FE, in particular for enabling/disabling RO
 * A port on the switching board; this corresponds to the link that is used for slow control and primary data.
 SciFi boards use a secondary data port.
 Here a lot of assumptions about the ports being contiguous are made all across the code.

+In the ODB we have:

+* /Equipment/FEBCrates/ - here we specify the MSCB host and MSCB node of all crate controllers.
+For each FEB, we specify the crate and slot.
+FEBs are identified by the global ID.
+Under Variables we have **power on/off - this should go to settings**.
+This is currently "owned" by the switch_fe, but should move to a separate FE on the backend (written, to be tested)
+* /Equipment/Links/ - owned by the clock & reset FE.
+Here we have a mask and names for the four switching boards (which is needed by the clock and reset FE for run starts).
+There is a link mask for the FEBs (by global ID), used in the clock & reset FE for enabling/disabling FEB ro and in the switching FE for knowing which FEBs should be initialized and read out.
+The link mask also defines the links that correspond to data only slots for the fibre FEBs.
+Here we also set the FEB type (pixel, fibre, tile, fibre secondary), partly redundant with the link mask, well as FEB names.
+All uses the globalID.
+Types and Names anr only used in the switch FE.
+Under variables, there is an unused link status for each RX and TX link.
+* /Equipment/Switching/ - here we have a bunch of UI command variables plus everything related to slow control of the FEBs as well as switching board diagnostics.
+Which switching board is meant at a specific time is set at compilation, the code only works with one at a time and maybe also not for anything that is not the central one.
+FEBs are typically identified by the Port on the Switching Board.